anvilproject/anvil-portal/content/learn/investigators/setting-up-lab-accounts.md

 **To create a budget For each Terra Billing Project:**

 1. Sign in to the Google Cloud console by navigating to <https://cloud.google.com/> and selecting “Sign in”.
-1. Navigate to <https://console.cloud.google.com/billing> (or select **“Billing”** from the top left  Navigation menu).
+1. Navigate to <https://console.cloud.google.com/billing> (or select **“Billing”** from the top left navigation menu).
 1. Select your lab from the **“Select an organization”** dropdown.
 1. In the list of billing accounts select the account you wish to add alerts for.
 1. In the left navigation select “**Budgets and Alerts”**
 1. Select **“Create Budget”** on the following page.
 1. For the name of the budget use the Terra Billing Project’s name.
-1. In the **“Projects”** drop down menu select the GCP Billing Project with the same name as the Terra Billing Project you are creating a budget for and select “NEXT”.
+1. In the **“Projects”** drop-down menu select the GCP Billing Project with the same name as the Terra Billing Project you are creating a budget for and select “NEXT”.
 1. Select **“Specified Amount”** from the Budget Type dropdown menu.
 1. Enter the target dollar amount of spending and select **“FINISH”**.
-1. By default GCP will create alert thresholds at %50, %90 and %100 of the budget.
+1. By default GCP will create alert thresholds at %50, %90, and %100 of the budget.
 Emails will be sent to the _Billing Admins_  and _Billing Users_ of the Google Billing Account when the thresholds are met.
 If desired, select the GCP Budget you just created from the **“Budgets & Alerts”** list, and add or remove thresholds and configure notifications.

 <figure>